What we Believe

 Lutherans are Biblical

 Lutherans love the Bible, but we do not take it literally.
 We are not fundamentalists.
 We read the Bible through the lens of God’s grace.
 We believe that the Bible is the Word of God, inspired by the Holy Spirit and recorded by faithful people.
 It is the story of God and God’s people – the story of God’s great love for us.
 When we read the Bible we become part of the story.
 For us, the heart of the biblical message is the good news that Jesus Christ died and rose again to bring us into a relationship with God.
 That relationship gives hope, comfort, and purpose in our lives.

 Lutherans are Liturgical

 Worship is at the heart of our community.
 In worship we experience God together as we sing hymns, read passages from the Bible, the pastor preaches, connecting the Bible lessons with daily life, and we receive Holy Communion.
 Lutherans worship every Sunday.
-Here at Concordia, we worship at 8:00 am and at 10:00 am.
-Come for a visit!
+Here at Concordia, we have 10 am online worship here, and 11 am outdoor worship (weather permitting).

 For more information about Lutherans